gatemezing/posb/README.md

  This project is licensed under the terms of the MIT license.

  # ACKNOWLEDGEMENTS
- - Publications Office for the datasets used for the benchmark.
+ - Publications Office (PO) for the datasets used for the benchmark.
+ - Cellar team at PO
  - Folks at Oracle (Boston), Stardog Union, Ontotext, OpenLinks, AWS Neptune
  - Folks at Neo4J